aleabodo/survival-pi-docs/docs/wiki/How To Contribute/tutorial.md

    :::

 :::warning[Important!]
-Before making subsequent commits to your forked repository, you need to make sure that it's synced and up-to-date with the main repository, else you're editing old files.
+Before making subsequent edits to your forked repository, you need to make sure that it's synced and up-to-date with the main repository, else you're editing old files.
 You can do that by clicking `Sync fork` on you repository's main page.
 You can see whether your fork is commits behind the main repository.
 You can also make PR from here.

 ![Pullrequest](/img/wiki/sync.png)